R/plotHazardRatio.R, R/plot_methods.R, R/utils.R

 filled in with the median/most common category.
 Only used for

-.
-All other argument are used for type="hr"
+type="hazard".
+All other argument are used for type="hr".
+Note that the

 dataset (e.g. function(data) transform(data, treat = 1)).
 This argument